MEEDOO99/MEEDOO/Rules-Guidebook.md

 **B1-2.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc.

+`It's unlikely that anybody cares if you hate a certain group for their traits.
+Publically denouncing them will only cause infighting and more drama.`

 ### B2.
 Use of slurs/derogatory terms
 The use of slurs is prohibited, regardless of context.
 A slur is any term meant to demean or cause offense to a certain group, based on gender, race, sexuality, etc.